 Should I purchase international insurance for my son or daughter?

-Students participating on a "Creighton-sponsored" program (Encuentro Dominicano, University of Limerick, Sogang University, Sophia University or Faculty-Led Programs Abroad) are required to purchase Creighton?s insurance for international activity (iNEXT).
-The cost differs by plan ($115-$180) and is vaid for one-year from the date of issue.
-This insurance does not replace Creighton?s student insurance; it supplements and covers critical needs your son/daughter might have while abroad.
-If your son/daughter is participating in an Associate Program, the iNEXT insurance is not required, but he/she is strongly recommended to purcahse the iNEXT insurance.
+Students participating on a "Creighton-sponsored" program (Encuentro Dominicano, University of Limerick, Sogang University, Sophia University or Faculty-Led Programs Abroad) are required to purchase Creighton's insurance for international activity (ISIC).
+The cost is $50 and the coverage is valid any time that the student is outside the U.S. for one full year.
+This insurance does not replace Creighton's student insurance; it supplements and covers critical needs your son/daughter might have while abroad.
+If your son/daughter is participating in an Associate Program, the ISIC insurance is not required since the provider might have an alternate insurance benefit.
 Minimum international health insurance should cover medical evacuation, family airfare expense, and repatriation of remains.

 What is the best way for my son or daughter to access money while abroad?